gipo83/Stock-Forecast-LSTM/README.md

 We consider the input dataset with these features: Open, Low, High, Close, Volume, Name.

-First of all download the project and import library:
+First, download the project and import required packages:
 ```
-import stockForecastLSTM
+from stock_dataset.stock_regressors import ModelFactory
 ```

 Some informations about preprocessing are: